exevil/rss-buddy/README.md

     # Requires environment variables to be set (.env file or exported)
     rss-buddy
     ```
-    This command directly uses the `main` function defined as an entry point in `pyproject.toml` and relies on environment variables for configuration.
+    This command executes the main feed processing workflow defined in `src/rss_buddy/main.py`.
+Note: This typically only processes feeds and updates the state file.
+HTML generation usually requires a separate step or flag (see below).

 2.  **Using `run_rss_buddy.py` with explicit parameters:**